11 Smart Ways to Save Money on Your College Textbooks

 A few words of caution and general tips before we get started.

-But if you find yourself in possession of a new book, don’t highlight and dog-ear it to death (like I did).
-You want to be able to sell it back for the highest price possible.
+Second, if you must buy a book, it’s always better to buy it used.
+But if you find yourself in possession of a new book, don’t highlight and dogear it to death (like I did).
+You want to be able to sell it back later for the highest price possible.

-But when it comes down to it, having access to the text — and actually reading it — is always better than not.
+But when it comes down to it, having access to the text — and actually reading it — is what matters.
 If you can’t afford to buy brand-new textbooks, let your professor know.
-They might be a lot more understanding than you think, no matter how strict they are in front of a giant group of students.
+They might be a lot more understanding than you think, no matter how stern they are in front of a giant group of students.

 Even if you know you’re sticking with a class for the duration, you may still be able to get away without buying the book.